Mycenaean religion

-John Chadwick rejected a confusion of Minoan and Mycenaean religion derived from archaeological correlations and cautioned against "the attempt to uncover the prehistory of classical Greek religion by conjecturing its origins and guessing the meaning of its myths" above all through treacherous etymologies.
+Chadwick also rejected a confusion of Minoan and Mycenaean religion derived from archaeological correlations and cautioned against "the attempt to uncover the prehistory of classical Greek religion by conjecturing its origins and guessing the meaning of its myths" above all through treacherous etymologies.
 Moses I. Finley detected very few authentic Mycenaean reflections in the eighth-century Homeric world, in spite of its "Mycenaean" setting.
-However, Nilsson asserts, based not on uncertain etymologies but on religious elements and on the representations and general function of the gods, that many Minoan gods and religious conceptions were fused in the Mycenaean religion.
-From the existing evidence, it appears that the Mycenaean religion was the mother of the Greek religion.
-The Mycenaean pantheon already included many divinities that can be found in classical Greece.
+Martin Nilsson asserted—based not on uncertain etymologies but on religious elements and on the representations and general function of the gods—that many Minoan gods and religious conceptions were fused in the Mycenaean religion.

+More recent scholarship by Thomas G. Palaima (2008) has determined that while the Mycenaean religion had common origins and aspects of other pre-Greek peoples, including the Minoans, "key elements" of the latter's religious traditions and beliefs are either wholly absent or negligible among the Mycenaeans.

 Divinities

 Poseidon (Po-se-da-o) seems to have occupied a place of privilege.
 He was a chthonic deity, connected with the earthquakes (E-ne-si-da-o-ne: "earth shaker"), but it seems that he also represented the river spirit of the underworld as it often happens in Northern European folklore.
 Also to be found are a collection of "Ladies".
-On a number of tablets from Pylos, we find Po-ti-ni-ja (Potnia, "lady" or "mistress") without any accompanying word.
+A number of tablets from Pylos list Po-ti-ni-ja (Potnia, "lady" or "mistress") without any accompanying word.
 It seems that she had an important shrine at the site Pakijanes near Pylos.
-In an inscription at Knossos in Crete, we find the "mistress of the Labyrinth" (da-pu-ri-to-jo po-ti-ni-ja), who calls to mind the myth of the Minoan labyrinth.
+One inscription at Knossos in Crete names the "mistress of the Labyrinth" (da-pu-ri-to-jo po-ti-ni-ja), who calls to mind the myth of the Minoan labyrinth.
 The title was applied to many goddesses.
 In a Linear B tablet found at Pylos, the "two queens and the king" (wa-na-ssoi, wa-na-ka-te) are mentioned, and John Chadwick relates these with the precursor goddesses of Demeter, Persephone and Poseidon.